ArroWsGM/fa5-subsetter/README.md

 ```
 * you can install all packages, it does not have any impact to final build size
 * to install a pro package you need to do some tweaks, as described [here](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers) in ``Installing the Pro version of Font Awesome`` section
-* pro packages include all icons from corresponding free package, you don't need to include them both.
+* pro packages include all icons from corresponding free package, you don't need to include them both in the ``font-awesome-5-custom-bundle.js`` source file, there are comment in places, where you need to substitute packages
 * brands have no pro version, as same as light have no free package
 * all icons have a camel-cased names (for example: faGooglePlay for fa-google-play html class)
 * if you have a doubt about icon name spelling, take a look inside ``node_modules/@fortawesome`` folder, pick a folder with corresponding package name (but this is not necessarily, icons have the same names through regular, solid and light packages, but some of those icons may not exist in the free packages)